Deep Importance Sampling based on Regression for Model Inversion and Emulation: Conclusions and future lines

 In this work, we introduced a novel framework of adaptive importance sampling algorithms.
 The key idea is the use of a non-parametric proposal density built by a regression procedure (the emulator), that mimics the true shape of posterior pdf.
 Hence, the proposal pdf represents also a surrogate model, that is in turn adapted through the iterations by adding new support points.
 The regression (e.g., obtained by nearest neighbors and Gaussian processes) can be applied directly on the posterior domain or, alternatively, in just one piece of the likelihood, such as an arbitrary physical model.
 Drawing from the emulator is possible by a deep architecture of two nested IS layers.
 More sophisticated deep structures, employing a a chain of emulators, have been described.

 RADIS is an extremely efficient importance sampling scheme since the emulator (used as proposal pdf) becomes closer and closer to the true posterior, as new nodes are incorporated.
 As a consequence, RADIS asymptotically converges to an exact sampler under mild conditions.
 Several numerical experiments and theoretical supports confirm these statements.
-Robust accelerating versions of RADIS have been also presented, as well as combinations with other benchmark AIS algorithms.
-The use of RADIS within a sequential Monte Carlo scheme will be considered in future works.
+Robust accelerating versions of RADIS have been also presented, as well as combinations with other benchmark AIS algorithms. { Cheap constructions of the emulator have been also discussed and tested.} The use of RADIS within a sequential Monte Carlo scheme will be considered in future works.
 Furthermore, as future research lines, we also plan to analyze in depth the PROSAIL inversion problem, approximating the partial derivatives with respect some specific parameters by RADIS.
-Moreover, we also plan to consider the adaptation of the auxiliary proposal $q_\text{aux}(\x)$, adding also additional layers in the proposed deep architecture.
+Moreover, we also plan to consider the adaptation of the auxiliary proposal $\bar{q}_\text{aux}(\x)$, adding also additional layers in the proposed deep architecture.